-Just like an elephant trainer, Satan has methods both subtle and insidious…. first, he works on breaking our spirit by sepa
+Like an elephant trainer, Satan has methods both subtle and insidious…. first, he works on breaking our spirit by sepa

 Here’s what it looked like in my life:

-When I first started drinking, I didn’t start by drinking a pint of Bacardi 151 every night of the week.
+When I first started drinking, I didn’t start by downing a pint of Bacardi 151 every night of the week.
 No…it was just an occasional drink, usually a sweet, smooth, and not-too-strong cocktail of some sort…something with pretty colors and fruity flavors.
 Satan’s control over me was soft, pleasant, and non-threatening.

 Then, like an elephant trainer, Satan convinced me that I was too weak to overcome my restraints.

 Every time I struggled against my “devices of control,” Satan turned up the heat.
 He whispered to me: “It’s too bad God has forsaken you.
 It’s wrong for you to feel so lonely.
 Here…have another (stronger) drink…that’ll numb the pain of your loneliness.”
 And for a while, it worked.
 But far too soon, a pint of Bacardi every night was my “normal” way of life, and without even realizing it, life was